thomassuedbroecker/ce-cns-problem/documentation/setup-example.md

 * Expected costs for the workshop

 Here you can find the [`Code Engine` actual pricing](https://www.ibm.com/cloud/code-engine/pricing).
-`Code Engine` has a `free tier` per month and we expect, if you haven't used that `free tier` in month you can execute the workshop without  create any additional costs for you.
+`Code Engine` has a `free tier` per month and we expect, if you haven't used that `free tier` in month you can execute the workshop without  creating any additional costs.

 The image blow shows a screen shot from `26.
 May 2021` of the `free tier`.